cmu-sei/crucible/docs/gallery/index.md

 1. Under the Exhibit Administration View, click **Add Exhibit**.
 2. Provide the **Current Move Number** to indicate its order.
-3. Provide the **Current Inject Number** to indicate its order within the Move.
+3. Provide the **Current Inject Number** to indicate its order within the move.
 4. Provide the **Scenario ID**.
 5. Click **Save**.